apache/mynewt-site/docs/os/modules/console/console.md

 You use the `console_write()` function to write raw output and the `console_printf()` function to write a C-style formatted string to the console.

-The console has two transmit modes:

-* **Non-blocking**: The output buffer is drained by getting TX completion interrupts from hardware, and more data is added based on these interrupts.

-* **Blocking mode**: This mode is used when we don't want TX completion interrupts.
-It is used when the system crashes and we still want to output info related to that crash.

-The default mode is non-blocking.
-You use the `console_blocking_mode()` function to set the mode to blocking and the `console_non_blocking_mode()` function to set the mode to nonblocking.

-**Note**: Blocking and non-blocking transmit modes only apply when the console communicates via a UART.

 <br>
 #### Input from the Console